 Both the Mirai and the 500e have standard driver and passenger frontal airbags, front side-impact airbags, driver knee airbags, side-impact head airbags, front wheel drive, four-wheel antilock brakes, traction control, electronic stability systems to prevent skidding, daytime running lights and rearview cameras.

 The Toyota Mirai weighs 1095 pounds more than the Fiat 500e.
 The NHTSA advises that heavier cars are much safer in collisions than their significantly lighter counterparts.
 Crosswinds also affect lighter cars more.

 Toyota’s powertrain warranty covers the Mirai 2 years longer than Fiat covers the 500e.
-Any repair needed on the engine, transmission, axles, joints or driveshafts is fully covered for 10 years or 100,000 miles.
+Any repair needed on the motor, fuel cell, transmission, axles or joints is fully covered for 10 years or 100,000 miles.
 Coverage on the 500e ends after only 8 years or 100,000 miles.

 Toyota pays for scheduled maintenance on the Mirai for 3 years and 35000 miles.
 Toyota will pay for oil changes, lubrication and any other required maintenance.
 Fiat doesn’t pay scheduled maintenance for the 500e.